 After primary fermentation of beer is complete, cleaning the fermenter is relatively easy, except for the krausen rings that form during rigorous fermentation.

 What is a krausen ring?

 Caustic does a nice job of removing it, especially when an oxidizer like hydrogen peroxide is added.
-Non-caustic alkaline cleaners do any exceptional job removing them, and Birko’s new BBC is really fast and has the the advantage of a higher pH without caustic, compared to our other non-caustic alkaline cleaners.
+Non-caustic alkaline cleaners do an exceptional job removing them, and Birko’s new BBC is swift and has the advantage of a higher pH without caustic, compared to our other non-caustic alkaline cleaners.
 The higher pH, surfactants, and dispersants make short work of krausen rings in the fermenter so brewers can spend more time brewing and less time cleaning.